jt-lanl/cov-voc/README.md

 ## SHIVER-BARPLOT

-takes output of `shiver` and produces a bar plot showing coverages for different continents and different number of components.  (currently you have to edit out all but the table from the shiver output in order to provide input for this routine)
+takes output of `shiver` and produces a bar plot showing coverages for different continents and different number of components.

 ___